abhinavbibek/SpamGuardPro/README.md

 ## Overview

-This Python project, "Email Classifier Pro," is designed to classify emails into two categories: "ham" (legitimate) and "spam" (unsolicited or unwanted).
+This Python project, "SpamGuard Pro," is designed to classify emails into two categories: "ham" (legitimate) and "spam" (unsolicited or unwanted).
 It leverages Scikit-Learn for machine learning, Pandas for data handling, and other libraries for data preprocessing, analysis, and evaluation.

 ## Table of Contents